richdmartin13/swiftech/content/hosting.md

 #### Website Development, Hosting, and CMS Pricing

-* DropByte's website development services are charged at the standard rate of $30 per hour and are subject to the same billing practices as our Remote Support Sessions.
+* Swiftech's website development services are charged at the standard rate of $30 per hour and are subject to the same billing practices as our Remote Support Sessions.
 * Hosting and CMS services are billed at $10 per month until cancelled.
 * E-Commerce sites pay hosting & CMS services + vendor fees\[^2\]
 * Domain registration fees and any other applicable fees will be billed to you.

 \[^1\]: `Currently, we only support Hugo sites with Forestry.
 We can host any website that you may have code for, but we will not be able to provide content management services.`
 \[^2\]: `Square's charges are 2.9% + 30¢ per transaction, and SnipCart's charges are 2% per transaction.
 This brings the total charge to 4.9% + 30¢ per transaction, as of the writing of this article.
-DropByte is not responsible for changes in prices from our vendors.`
+Swiftech is not responsible for changes in prices from our vendors.`